 Hallie has been drawn to animals since she can remember.
 She managed Central Bark Doggy Daycare for 5 years, before transitioning her career path towards the veterinary field.
 Educating owners and making sure our patients have the best quality of care is what Hallie takes pride in.

-Hallie also works in addiction recovery, is a Care Coordinator at Steps to Recovery.
+Hallie also works in addiction recovery, and is a Care Coordinator at Steps to Recovery.
 She spends her free time going on hikes and cooking for her family.
-She has two dogs, a Pit-bull named Jasmine, who loves to snuggles, green beans and is her Mom's shadow and a Rottweiler named Junior, who is a a ladies man and loves carrots.
+She has two dogs, a Pit-bull named Jasmine, who loves to snuggle, green beans and is her Mom's shadow and a Rottweiler named Junior, who is a ladies man and loves carrots.

 Located on the corner of Bridgetown Pike and Woodbine Avenue, directly next to Lower Southampton Elementary School.

 The office will be closed from 1pm-2pm on Monday-Friday.
 On Tuesdays, Thursdays & Fridays, surgery drop-offs will be at 8am.